Now available on Pre-Sale!

 This course is designed for efficiency and applicability.
 It is perfect for:

-- Recent graduates who are not confident in prescribing or are not clear on actual clinical usage
+- Recent graduates of accredited schools of Chinese medicine who are not confident in prescribing or are not clear on actual clinical usage

-- Acupuncturists who took herbs in school but never really practiced herbal medicine, are rusty and need a refresher
+- Licensed acupuncturists who took herbs in school but never really practiced herbal medicine, are rusty and need a refresher

-- Herbalists who are not getting the clinical results that can and should be expected
+- Practicing Chinese medical herbalists who are not getting the clinical results that can and should be expected

 - Acupuncturists who did not study Chinese herbal medicine in school and want to offer herbal medicine to their patients in a safe and effective manner (solid diagnostics and pattern differentiation is a must and can be obtained in other TCM Hub courses)